-Late fees in addition to the entry fee for the proper amount must accompany entry form in order for entry to be considered valid.
-Entry forms received without late entry fee will not be accepted.
+Late fees in addition to the entry fee for the proper amount must be submitted online or accompany entry form in order for entry to be considered valid.
+Online entries or entry forms received without late entry fee will not be accepted.
 All late fees are nonrefundable.

 Tagging Identification Fee: Exhibitors entering the Market Hog and Market Steer department will need to submit a \$10.00 identification fee per animal entered.
-This fee must accompany the entry form for entry to be considered valid.
-Entry forms received without tagging identification fee being paid will not be accepted.
+This fee must be submitted online or accompany entry form for entry to be considered valid.
+Online entries or entry forms received without tagging identification fee being paid will not be accepted.
 Tagging identification fees are nonrefundable.